Practical Intro to the Metropolis-Hastings Algorithm/Fitting a line II

 Brute force?
 In this economy?

-In the last post we brute forced our analysis by scanning the whole entire parameter space for areas of high posterior probability.
-Here’s a quick recape.
+In the last post, we brute-forced our analysis by scanning the whole entire parameter space for areas of high posterior probability.
+Here’s a quick recap.

-1. We were given some data that I told you was from a straight line with some added gaussian noise
+We were given some data that I told you was from a straight line with some added Gaussian noise.

-2. We then quantified a likelihood and prior based on this information and produced something like this colormap of the posterior probabilities of the input parameters
+We then quantified a likelihood and a prior based on this information and produced something like this colormap of the posterior probabilities of the input parameters.

-In most scenarios this is infeasible (or at least expensive) and we need something more sophisticated to explore regions of high probabilty and somehow get some representation of our posterior.
-So what could we do instead?
+In most scenarios, this is infeasible (or at least expensive), and we need something more sophisticated to explore regions of high probability and somehow get some representation of our posterior.
+So, what could we do instead?

 What do we actually get from our analysis?

-If our goal is to get something representative of the posterior we generally want to do 1 or more of the following:
+If our goal is to get something representative of the posterior, we generally want to do one or more of the following:

-1. Guess where the most optimal set of parameter values are based on our data is (not unique to posterior inference, can just be done with optimisation)
+- Guess where the most optimal set of parameter values are based on our data (not unique to posterior inference; can just be done with optimization).

-2. Generate further values that reflect parameter uncertainties
+- Generate further values that reflect parameter uncertainties.

-4. Compare models via evidence values (normalisation for the posterior)
+- Compare models via evidence values (normalization for the posterior).

 You are already familiar with another way that we often represent the results of analysis, that is through samples.
-For example, sure I could tell you that for model X parameter Y follows a normal distribution with mean of 1 and standard deviation of 0.5.
-(First of all this only works if our result has a functional representation and we presume our audience even knows what a normal distribution is) Or, we could show them a histogram of our results like the following.
+For example, sure, I could tell you that for model X, parameter Y follows a normal distribution with a mean of 1 and a standard deviation of 0.5.
+(First of all, this only works if our result has a functional representation and we presume our audience even knows what a normal distribution is.)
+Or, we could show them a histogram of our results like the following.

 from scipy.stats import norm